percona/psmdb-docs/source/kmip.rst

       * - --kmipRotateMasterKey
         - boolean
         - Controls master keys rotation.
 When enabled, generates the new master key version and re-encrypts the keystore.
 Available as of version 4.2.20-20.
 Requires the unique ``--kmipKeyIdentifier`` for every ``mongod`` node.
+      * - --kmipClientCertificatePassword
+        - string
+        - The password for the KMIP client private key or certificate.
+Use this parameter only if the KMIP client private key or certificate is encrypted.
+Available starting with version 4.2.21-21.

 Key rotation
 ================

-Starting with release 4.2.20-20, the support for `master key rotation <https://www.mongodb.com/docs/manual/tutorial/rotate-encryption-key/#kmip-master-key-rotation>`_ is added.
+Starting with version 4.2.20-20, the support for `master key rotation <https://www.mongodb.com/docs/manual/tutorial/rotate-encryption-key/#kmip-master-key-rotation>`_ is added.
 This enables users to comply with data security regulations when using KMIP.

 .. note::